-16.2.4.3.1 Prioritizations for sidelink and uplink transmissions
+16.2.4.3.1 Prioritizations for sidelink and uplink transmissions/receptions

-A UE performs prioritization between SL transmissions and UL transmissions after performing the procedures described in Clause 9.2.5 and in Clause 6.1 of [6, TS 38.214].
+A UE performs prioritization between SL transmissions/receptions and UL transmissions after performing the procedures described in Clause 9.2.5 and in Clause 6.1 of [6, TS 38.214].

 PSFCH transmissions in a slot have a same priority value as the smallest priority value among PSSCH receptions with corresponding HARQ-ACK information provided by the PSFCH transmissions in the slot.

+PSFCH receptions in a slot have a same priority value as the smallest priority value among PSSCH transmissions with corresponding HARQ-ACK information provided by the PSFCH receptions in the slot.

-A priority of S-SS/PSBCH block transmission is provided by sl-SSB-PriorityNR.
+A priority of S-SS/PSBCH block transmission or reception is provided by sl-SSB-PriorityNR.

-For prioritization between PSFCH/S-SS/PSBCH block transmission and UL transmission other than a PRACH, or a PUSCH scheduled by an UL grant in a RAR, or a PUCCH with sidelink HARQ-ACK information report
+For prioritization between SL transmission or PSFCH/S-SS/PSBCH block reception and UL transmission other than a PRACH, or a PUSCH scheduled by an UL grant in a RAR and its retransmission, or a PUSCH corresponding to Type-2 random access procedure and its retransmission, or a PUCCH with sidelink HARQ-ACK information report

 - if the UL transmission is for a PUSCH or for a PUCCH with priority index 1,